Academy Award for Best Visual Effects: Shortlisted finalists

 Finalists for Best Visual Effects are selected by the Visual Effects Branch Executive Committee.
-Beginning with a long list of up to 20 titles, the committee then advances ten films to the shortlist.
-Prior to the 83rd Academy Awards, only fifteen films were long-listed, and only seven films were shortlisted.
-The full membership of the Visual Effects Branch is invited to view excerpts and is provided with supporting information at a "bake-off" where balloting determines the five nominees.
-These are the additional films that presented at the bake-off.
+Beginning with a long list of up to 20 titles, the committee then advances ten films to the shortlist, where the full membership of the Visual Effects Branch is invited to view excerpts and is provided with supporting information at a "bake-off" where balloting determines the five nominees.
+Prior to the 80th Academy Awards, members of the Visual Effects Executive Committee would select an initial long list of anywhere between ten to twenty films, which would then be voted on to be narrowed down to a final list seven films, which would proceed to the bake off.
+For example, for the 77th Academy Awards, the long list had eighteen films.
+From 2007 - 2015, The Executive Committee settled on a long-list of fifteen semi-finalists each year.
+Starting in 2015, and continuing to today, the Academy expanded the long list to a set list of twenty films, although it is not always announced publicly.